 - Every category should be stored in just one spot.
 Don’t put hand cream in both a drawer and under the sink, because you will likely not remember to look in the second storage location when you run out in the main location, and you can end up buying items that you don’t need not realizing that you already own them!

-Ahhh…. now this is more like it!
+Ahhh… now, this is more like it!

 What you don’t see are the two large trash bags full of garbage and a large recycling container filled too!